What is My Health Record?

 In a lifetime, most people will see lots of different healthcare providers, from GPs prescribing medicine to pathologists taking blood or radiologists taking an X-ray.
 Having to repeat yourself or drag reports around can be challenging.

 My Health Record is a safe and secure place where your key healthcare information can be kept.
-With an up-to-date record, your vital health information paints a more complete picture of your health and is available to you and your healthcare providers whenever it’s needed, including in an emergency.
+With an up-to-date record, your vital health information paints a more complete picture of your health and is available to you and your healthcare providers whenever it’s needed.

 Why it helps to have a record